Choose the Right Life Insurance Beneficiary: What You Need to Know

 What is a life insurance beneficiary?

-A beneficiary is a person, trust, or entity designated to receive the life insurance benefit when the insured dies.
+A beneficiary is a person, trust, or entity designated to receive the life insurance death benefit when the insured dies.
+Understanding both primary and contingent designations is essential, as each plays a unique role.

 Who gets to choose the beneficiary?

-You will choose your beneficiaries as part of the application and underwriting process.
+As the policy owner, you control who receives the life insurance benefit.
+You will choose your primary and contingent beneficiaries during the application and underwriting process.

-Just as important as choosing your beneficiaries is to ensure you get the right amount of life insurance and policy riders and set up how the death benefit proceeds get paid out.
+Just as important as choosing your beneficiaries is to ensure you get the right amount of life insurance and set up how the death benefit proceeds get paid out.

 Examples of possible beneficiaries include: